rishabhpurohit/CIFAR-10ClassificationProject/README.md

  * Truck

 CIFAR-10 dataset is already available in the datasets module of Keras.
 We do not need to download it; we can directly import it from keras.datasets.

+## INFO

+model1_cifar_10epoch.h5 is the pretrained model file and must be loaded in GUI CIFAR10 Dataset.py for its working.

+Model_Training_+_exploration.ipynb is the jupyter notebook in which data exploration is done and model is trained.

+run python GUI CIFAR10 Dataset.py in a python develpoment environment with exact location of model1_cifar_10epoch.h5 and all the dependencies and we're good to go!